mueller-ma/block-ads-via-dns/README.md

 ````

 - Download generate-zonefile.sh
-- Adjust blacklist and whitelist path
 - Uncomment one URL to StevenBlack GitHub Hosts
 - Make it executable `chmod +x generate-zonefile.sh`
 - Run generate-zonefile.sh `./generate-zonefile.sh`

+##Router / DHCP Server
+Change DNS Server in the DHCP settings to the STATiC IP of your Debian Server.
+If you are asked for a second DNS server enter the same IP twice.

+#Optional
+- Add local blacklist and whitelist
+- Create cronjob